 "Hello Harry," said Daniel with a very satisfied look on his face.
 Sam echoed him.

 "I know why you're going to Atlantis," said Daniel.

 Harry smiled.
 "I've told you," he said.
 "I want to go to Atlantis.
 I will, one day, go to Atlantis.
 But when I do, I doubt you'd be able to drag me away again.
 I'm just too busy here."

-"I think it's great that you're chasing down Arthurian legend through the galaxy Harry, but you don't know what the Sangraal even is, or what it's for."
+"I think it's great that you're chasing down Arthurian legend through the galaxy Harry," said Daniel, "but you don't know what the Sangraal even is, or what it's for."

 "Just because I don't know what it's for, doesn't mean that it isn't important."

 "The Ancients were trying to draw zero-point energy from our own universe for a near limitless power source," Sam interrupted.